HaxeFoundation/nekovm.org/www/pages/lua.md

   ACCFIELD 0x56BD6 // the hashcode for the string "field"
 ```

-All hashed fields are cashed into a per-thread hashtable.
+All hashed fields are cached into a per-thread hashtable.
 This way Neko can ensure :

 - that two field names with the same hashcode are the same string, or an exception will occur at runtime.
 In order to avoid this, the hash function is optimized to minimize collisions.
-- that a field hash value can always be reversed to the original field name (for debug/display purposes).
+- that a field hash value can always be reversed to the original field name (for debugging/display purposes).

 Object fields are stored into a flat resizable array and are ordered by their field hash.
 When a new field is inserted, the array size is increased.
 When a field is searched, a simple dichotomy is used.
 This offer good performance since all the object table memory is retained into a single block that usually fits into the CPU cache.

 This approach doesn't allow accessing a field with a name generated at runtime.
 Lua tables allow this, as they are an ordinary hashtable that can be indexed with any Lua type.

 Both Neko and Lua allow a form of inheritance.
 In Neko, objects may have a `prototype`, which is another object.
 When a field is not found in an object, Neko tries its prototype recursively.
 Lua tables will lookup an index `metamethod` before returning nil.
 If this is another table, it is indexed recursively, like Neko.
-However it can also be a function, which Lua will call with the table and the field as parameters.
+However, it can also be a function, which Lua will call with the table and the field as parameters.

-Both approaches allow easily encoding class-based objects and inheritance without copying the whole object/table for every instance: (in neko opcodes)
+Both approaches allow easily encoding class-based objects and inheritance without copying the whole object/table for every instance: (in Neko opcodes)

 ```neko
 classA = { foo => function() { } };